 If your house is old, perhaps you should do some repairs before winter begins.
 Pests are covert creature and they like hiding out in cracks and holes.
 Termites are reputable for making colonies that start in cracks.
 Unlike most pests, the damage from termites is insidious and can go completely unnoticed.
 They eat away your house from the inside out.
 To curb an infestation from these pests all you have to do is seal the cracks on your walls, treat the wood fittings and repair any holes on your floor.
 If your furniture has any tears, don’t let that be a gateway for rats.
 Repair your furniture from the chaise longue, poofs to the bed.
 Moreover, repair leaking pipes and clean your gutters.
 Cockroaches love moist areas.
 Regularly check your plumbing for damage and make all necessary repairs.

 Some pests are daring and waltz in through the front door.
 Sealing the doors and windows is effective in preventing pest infestation.
 Especially during the winter, pests will follow the heat and light from your home.
 Cracks on doors and windows are ideal entry points for bugs and rats.
 Before the winter starts, install screens on your windows and doors.
 If you already have them, check for any tears.
 Moreover, seal any cracks in your window and door frames with inexpensive caulk or foam.
-Door sweeps and weather-stripping can seal the moving parts of the door and keep out the pests.
+Door sweeps and weather-stripping can seal the moving parts of the door and keep out the pests during winter.

 If you have pets beware of fleas.
 These insects are hitchhikers that can make a home in your living space.
 Dogs and cats infested with fleas, bring them to your home and once they land in your house, they spread quickly.
 Fleas are a nuisance and they can completely make your winter experience unbearable.
 If you don’t want fleas in your home just wash your pets regularly and keep their beddings clean.
 You can also check your carpets, rugs, sofas and pet beddings for signs of fleas.
 Vacuum regularly and also use hot water to wash your pet’s beddings.